BenjaminOsemene/binary-search-tree/README.md

 Open a web browser and navigate to: http://localhost:8081/enter-numbers

-Here, you can enter numbers to create a binary search tree.
+Then, enter numbers to create a binary search tree.
 Use the 'Show Previous' button to view earlier trees stored in the database.